- 4 Year Update Boomer’s Bilateral Hip Resurfacing with Dr. Rector 2011

 - Boomer’s 4 Year Update with Dr. Rector 2011

 October 1, 2016 Update Last Saturday I was able to climb to the summit of Mt Elbert, the highest peak in Colorado at 14,439 feet.
 I have been working up to this challenge for about a year, but had failed in my two previous attempts.
 The ascent and descent took almost eight hours.
 I’m pretty slow.
-I still find it hard to believe that at … Read the rest
+I still find it hard to believe that at 62 years old, my Birmingham Hips were able to get me to the summit.
+It was a remarkable surprise.
+I think this means that my long recovery is finally complete.

 At the anniversary checkup for my BHR surgery I mentioned that I was planning on doing the Triple Bypass bike ride this year.